YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 expr = ... | extend ;
 extend = "EXTEND", extend-body, "END" ;
 ```

-The implementation has only [one](../../Installation/ocanren/camlp5/pa_ocanren.ml#L168) _extend_ expression, above which there are
+The formula parser has only [one](../../Installation/ocanren/camlp5/pa_ocanren.ml#L168) _extend_ expression, before which there are
-auxiliary functions and below which there is nothing else.
+auxiliary functions (such as `decapitalize`, `ctor` and `fix_term` etc.) and after which there is nothing else.

+Camlp5 also provides predefined syntactic categories of OCaml, which can be
+extended by the _extend_ expressions.
+Names of these predefined categories are
+provided by the Camlp5 module Pcaml that is opened by the implementation.

 ## (T.10) OCanren Terms